BetterBot-ai/.github/profile/README.md

 ## License

-BetterBot is proprietary software owned by our private company, and is not open source.
+BetterBot is proprietary software owned by BetterBot, Inc. and is not open source.
 Unauthorized reproduction, modification, distribution, or other forms of unauthorized use of the software may be a violation of applicable laws and could result in legal action.

 If you have any questions or concerns about the use of BetterBot, please contact us at support@betterbot.com.